-- (1) The accounting officer must - - (a) keep a list of accredited prospective providers of goods and services that must be used for procurements through written or verbal quotations and formal written price quotations; and - (b) at least once a year through newspapers commonly circulating locally, the municipal website and any other appropriate ways, invite prospective providers of goods or services to apply for evaluation and listing as accredited prospective providers; - (c) specify the listing criteria for accredited prospective providers; and - (d) disallow the listing of any prospective provider whose name appears on the National Treasury's database as a person prohibited from doing business with the public sector. - (2) The aforesaid list must be updated at least quarterly to include any additional prospective providers and any new commodities or types of services.
-Prospective providers must be allowed to submit applications for listing at any time.
+(1) The accounting officer must -

+(a) keep a list of accredited prospective providers of goods and services that must be used for procurements through written or verbal quotations and formal written price quotations; and

+(b) at least once a year through newspapers commonly circulating locally, the municipal website and any other appropriate ways, invite prospective providers of goods or services to apply for evaluation and listing as accredited prospective providers;

-(3) The aforesaid list must also be compiled per commodity and per type of service.
+- (c) specify the listing criteria for accredited prospective providers; and - (d) disallow the listing of any prospective provider whose name appears on the National

+Treasury's database as a person prohibited from doing business with the public sector.

+- (3) The aforesaid list must be updated at least quarterly to include any additional prospective providers and any new commodities or types of services.
+Prospective providers must be allowed to submit applications for listing at any time. - (4) As in terms of Paragraph 47, no award may be given to a person who is in the service of the State, it is expected of all prospective bidders to declare their interest in the application form for listing on the Accredited Supplier Database. - (5) The aforesaid list must also be compiled per commodity and per type of service.